-No matter what kind of picnic you prefer—whether you love savoring a solo bite lakeside or combining friends and food to adore an outdoor concert—it all starts with a good sandwich.
+No matter what kind of picnic you prefer—whether you love savoring a solo bite lakeside or combining friends and food to enjoy an outdoor concert—it all starts with a good sandwich.
 Check out how these tasty Wisconsin sandwich shops can make your next picnic perfect.

 For a chic evening picnic, pair Fromagination with Concerts on the Square.
 The combination delivers a cityscape backdrop, sweet serenades and specialty sandwich options.
 Hundreds flock to the Capitol green to listen to the Wisconsin Chamber Orchestra, so plan to stake out a picnic spot early.
 Then head across the street to artisan cheese shop, Fromagination.
 You can’t go wrong ordering the award-winning “Salami Trio” with its Wisconsin provolone cheese, house-made giardiniera with oil cured olives, capers, pepperoncini, lemon zest and olive oil on a baguette.
 If you’re not feeling this Italian wonder, the “Turkey, Apple & Swiss” sandwich’s maple mayonnaise stirs up a sweet flavor.

 A charming resort town, Elkhart Lake boasts a couple family picnic hot spots.
 Pick a serene spot by the lake or hike the nature trails in Kettle Morraine State Forest.
 Wherever your picnic location, order “The Siebkens Sandwich” from Stop Inn Tavern & Restaurant.
 An unassuming and simple sandwich, the stand out component is the rye bread.
 A family recipe spanning back generations, molasses is speculated to be the secret ingredient that keeps customers coming back for more.